 Methodology

-We selected the top three models from the previous training experiments and performed transfer learning by retraining them for 20 epochs on the CORS-ADD training set.
-This approach ensured that the models retained their learned features from the initial dataset while adapting to the new dataset’s unique features.
-We evaluated the performance of each model using the CORS-ADD validation data, focusing on key metrics such as F1 score, precision, recall, mAP50, and mAP50-95.
+We selected the top three models from previous experiments and fine-tuned them for 20 epochs on the CORS-ADD training set.
+This allowed the models to retain features learned from HRPlanes while adapting to CORS-ADD’s distinct characteristics.
+Model performance was evaluated on the CORS-ADD validation set, using metrics like F1 score, precision, recall, mAP50, and mAP50-95.

 Results